LeMegiste/gboh-companion/README.md

 ## What this tool does not do

-* the GBOH Companion is not integrated within Vassal (but a clever programmer could certainly make the two softwares working together)
+* the GBOH Companion is not integrated within Vassal (but a clever programmer could certainly make the two softwares work together)
 * the GBOH Companion is not following Leader activations and leader rules.
 * the rules as so rich and complex, that you cannot trust the GBOH Companion entirely.
 The **D** and **SET** commands are here to allow you to *manually* handle edge cases.